samuel-jimenez/GramEditor/docs/src/languages/cpp.md

 See [Clang-Format Style Options](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) for a complete list of options.

-You can trigger formatting via {#kb editor::Format} or the `editor: format` action from the command palette or by adding `format_on_save` to your Zed settings:
+You can trigger formatting via {#kb editor::Format} or the `editor: format` action from the command palette or by adding `format_on_save` to your Tehanu settings:

 ```json [settings]
   "languages": {